mitami/compiler-minipl/doc/documentation.md

+## How to run it:

+There should be a 'compilers.jar' -file at the root of the ZIP, next to the 'doc' and 'src' folders.
+Run it with `java -jar compilers.jar "path-to-file-containing-input"`

+For example, inside the extracted ZIP: `java -jar compilers.jar ./doc/test.txt`

 ## MiniPL token patterns as regex / regdef

 The tokens are identified using a switch statement, with kind of a variable